uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 <li> Log on to GitHub, nagivate to your repo, and click on Settings.
 <li> Click on Manage Access from the left hand menu, and then on Invite a collaborator - you will need their github user name.
 <li> Note that collaborators have to accept the invitation before they can save work (push) to the github repo – this applies whether the repo is private or public.
-<li> You can add files directly to your repo via the web interface, but we will see how to add files using RStudio.
 </ul>

 ### Use RStudio to clone the repository to your local computer